 Most of our lunches were sandwiches or snack-y meals at the house, although we did venture into Seaside one day to try lunch at the airstream food trucks.
-This was fun because the places are adorable, the food is pretty good, and it allowed everyone could get whatever they wanted.
-My husband and I had lunch at Summer Kitchen Cafe the day we went to the bank at Rosemary Beach.
-I had a great salad there.
+I definitely recommend the The Melt Down for a gourmet grilled cheese sandwich.

 Vacationing together isn’t something our family does very often, but perhaps we should!

 If you’ve managed to read this far then I’d love to hear about YOUR family vacations!

 We do often take family trips on a much smaller scale.
 For example we took our granddaughter to Bryson City, NC earlier in the summer and had a great time with her.

 Here are some more posts that you might be interested in checking out!